 Take a deeper dive into Pearl Harbor history by checking out our Pearl Harbor Historic Site partner, USS Bowfin Submarine and Park.
 The USS Bowfin (SS-287) is a fleet attack submarine that fought in the Pacific during WWII.
 Launched on Dec.
 7, 1942, exactly one year after the attack on Pearl Harbor, she was nicknamed the Pearl Harbor Avenger.
 Learn more about the history of the Bowfin on their website and Facebook page.

 Rarely Seen WWII Photos

 This collection of World War II combat photos taken by Edward Steichen and his colleagues will leave you speechless.
 Get a glimpse into what life was like for service members during the war and gain new perspective through incredible photos of historic battles in the Pacific Theater.

 Follow along as World War II Marine,Ted Estridge, recalls his experience from the Battle of Okinawa, known for being the deadliest battle in the Pacific War.

 Did you know the current 50 star American Flag was designed as a school project?
 Click below to meet the creator, Bob Heft, and find out the full story.

 Short Clip: Dick Girocco

-Listen to Pearl Harbor Aviation Museum volunteer and Pearl Harbor survivor Dick Girocco recount the first 12 seconds of the attack.
+Listen to late Pearl Harbor Aviation Museum volunteer and Pearl Harbor survivor Dick Girocco recount the first 12 seconds of the attack.

 V-E Day Commemoration Playlist